interTwin-eu/itwinai/docs/index.rst

 except in cases where CERN is unable to maintain it.

 The library also benefits from contributions by members of the interTwin collaboration.
-For a complete list of contributors, visit the [GitHub contributors page](https://github.com/interTwin-eu/itwinai/graphs/contributors).
+For a complete list of contributors, visit the `GitHub contributors page <https://github.com/interTwin-eu/itwinai/graphs/contributors>`_.

 How to Read the Docs